 Accessibility & prescription status

-In Poland, LNG EC is only available by prescription from pharmacies.
-However, doctors are not allowed to prescribe LNG EC to women under 18 years of age without parental consent.
+In Poland, all EC pills (LNG and UPA) are only available by prescription from pharmacies.
+However, doctors are not allowed to prescribe EC to women under 18 years of age without parental consent.

 Physicians are the sole health care professionals who are authorized to prescribe EC.